larrydor/Movies/README.md

 ### Credentials Setup

 Create a new file called ".env" in the root directory of this repo, then copy the contents below into it, adapting the values to match the `EMAIL_ADDRESS` , `SENDGRID_API_KEY`, and `SENDGRID_TEMPLATE_ID`, obtained in the setup step above.
-Additionally, create a `TAX_RATE` variable within the .env file to specific your location's specific tax rate.

 ```sh
 # the .env file